 Gayle Armstrong “I’ve just looked at the Q3 timetable and realised that the Q3x is not going through Jesmond.
 After the Brandling stop it is direct to town.
 Pity they’ve done this improvement when the bus no longer serves Great Park!”

 Edward Gonzales-Harrison “The Q3 bus was ideal for my work.
 Took me from Great Park to Ouseburn.
 No need to drive, nice and environmentally friendly.
 Now it’ll be multiple bus tickets and an absolute faff.
 No thanks.
 I’ll be driving.
 Thanks for this.
 Great service, not”.

+It was noted that there were also positive feedback on social media from residents who were happy with the changes.
+All parties agreed that there were positives form the addition to a link to Kingston Park.

 The TAB stated that they will consider one earlier 49 and one later bus to be confirmed after receiving the GPNA chair and local councillors feedback.

-The GPNA requested and they stated that they would share the patronage of the current Q3 service and financial information (that wouldn't be seen as a breach of confidentiality) of the current Q3 service which was their main argument for making these changes so quickly and without consultation.
+The GPNA requested and they stated that they would share the patronage of the current Q3 service which was their main argument for making these changes so quickly and without consultation.

 The GPNA Chair confirmed that the existing and future ‘engagement’ sessions were not a consultation and to simply inform the community of the changes, the reason behind them and that they have not nor would not be using them to consult with residents and that no consultation whatsoever had taken place which is contradictory to their own charter that states this should happen prior to route changes.
+The engagement sessions will be used to identify any gaps in services which will be considered accordingly.

 The GPNA chair reminded them that the Q3 route to Wallsend had been changed after a petition and concerns were raised in 2022 and that could this be the case with these changes which was denied consideration with regards to consultation taking place if the current service was extended to enable this to happen.

-The GPNA Chair raised concerns regarding the forethought and strategic thinking behind recent transport TAB decisions.
-Asking why the TAB knew a review needed to happen in September 2023 regarding transport to our community that a meeting did not occur until 24th May 2024.
-The response was that they had been waiting for the consultation from Nexus earlier in the year and decisions from Go North East.
-The Chair reminded them that since the 24th May within 46 working days two new routes had been implemented, registered and acted on without any consultation against their charter which requires community consultation.
-The Chair also stated that Go North East who had on 19th July informed other local residents that they didn't know what was happening yet in 7 working days had suddenly implemented the Q3x (The route that was asked for in the Nexus consultation by the vast majority of Great Park residents) and that this is simply not the best way to run a public service.
+TAB confirmed that GNE made a commercial decision to cancel the Q3 route between St Peters Basin – Wallsend in March 2022.
+Nexus then provided subsidy from July 2022 to restore the withdrawn link using additional funding provided by Central Government.
+We believe that the new 49/X47 provide a significantly improved level of PT provision for most residents on Great Park.
+Funding an extension of the Q3 to/from Great Park would not offer good value for money as this would duplicate links which are already provided for by the new 49/X47.
+Nexus are looking at evening/Sunday provision between NGP – Gosforth High Street, but our initial assessment is that demand for this bespoke link is not sufficient to justify investment in further service provision

+.

 Appendices below - *please read / view*